Xunnamius/eslint-plugin-import/docs/rules/order.md

 Note the newline after `import type E from './';` but before `import a from "fs";`.
 This newline separates the type-only imports from the normal imports.
 Its existence is governed by `newlines-between-types`.

+> \[!IMPORTANT]
+>
+> Given [certain situations](#consolidateislands-inside-groupsnever), `consolidateIslands: true` will take precedence over `newlines-between-types: "never"`, if used, when it comes to the newline separating type-only imports from normal imports.

 For example, the following will pass even though there's a newline preceding the normal import and `newlines-between` is set to "never":

 ```ts